-I do follow the ethical codes and guidelines determined by the British Psychological Society (BPS) as I was trained to be a Counselling Psychologist in the UK.
-However I apply these policies keeping in mind the Indian culture I am working in.
-During our sessions please feel free to ask any question regarding the points mentioned here.
+I follow the ethical codes and guidelines determined by the British Association for counselling & psychotherapy, as I was trained to be a Counselling Psychologist in the UK.

 Counselling & Psychotherapy involves verbal and non verbal communication in treating psychological conditions and enhancing emotional well being.
 There are no other forms of medical treatments involved like medicines, scanning etc.